Sansec logo

 Published in Guides

 eComscan reported one or more issues with your store.
-What should you do next?
-This depends on the type of the issue: a vulnerability or malware.
-In general, the person responsible for the deployment or QA of your store should handle these.
-Typically, this is your development agency or your internal development team.
+What you do next depends on whether it found a vulnerability or malware.
+In either case, your development agency or internal dev team should handle the remediation.

 Vulnerability

-Check the report for specific instructions for dealing with this vulnerability.
-In general, you should either upgrade or remove the vulnerable component.
-With 3rd party components, such as database managers, it is recommended to remove them altogether from your production environment.
-When the vulnerability is in a core component of your shop, there is almost always a security patch available from your vendor.
-For Magento, make sure to install all the relevant patches as published here.
+Check the report for specific instructions.
+In general, upgrade or remove the vulnerable component.
+Third-party tools like database managers should be removed from production altogether.
+For core platform vulnerabilities, a security patch is almost always available from your vendor.
+For Magento, install all relevant patches as published here.

 Malware

-2. Identify all malicious code and means of unauthorized access
+2. Identify all malicious code and any remaining means of unauthorized access.

 Need expert advice?
 We are here to help!